Reference entry

 Overview

-Tesamorelin has demonstrated fat reduction in clinical trials; synergy with Ipamorelin may enhance effects.
+Tesamorelin has demonstrated fat reduction in clinical trials; synergy with Ipamorelin may effects.

 Tesamorelin specifically reduces visceral adipose tissue (FDA-approved indication).